graphql/graphql-spec/spec/Section 6 -- Execution.md

 #### Unsubscribe

 Unsubscribe cancels the Response Stream when a client no longer wishes to receive payloads for a subscription.
-This may in turn also cancel the Source Stream.
-This is also a good opportunity to clean up any other resources used by the subscription.
+This in turn also cancels the Source Stream, which is a good opportunity to clean up any other resources used by the subscription.

 Unsubscribe(responseStream):